 The team leader should gather the return figures and the repair costs for the time prior to the team-improvement effort.
 The team leader now has a measurable goal to introduce to the team, as well as data prior to implementing team improvement with which to measure results.

 Now it's your turn.
 What problem, company goal or new innovative idea do you want to achieve through a team effort?

 How will you measure your team's success?
 What current data do you have that can be measured against following team-implemented changes?

-State the goal for your team in measurable
+State the goal for your team in measurable behavioral terms:

 Decide who needs to be involved or represented in order to achieve the highest team synergy.

 The general rule is that you want someone from every department that touches the product to be on the team.
 This includes production, sales, and after-sales staff.
 Teams must be small enough in number for efficient work and decision-making.
 An appropriate range is between 3 and 9, with the ideal number being 5.